Top Places to Visit in Estonia (From Tallinn to Beautiful National Parks)

 Also, Lahemaa national park has lots of trekking trails that lead around the national park through the highest point.
 Of course, if you are visiting the park in summer, don’t forget to rent a camping pod and enjoy the park for few days.

 Hiiumaa is the second largest island in Estonia that is admired for its scenery.
 The island is often included in the best Estonia scenery list that is made by Estonian travel guides.
 Hiiumaa is well-known for historical lighthouses (one of them is one of the world’s oldest lighthouses that was built in the 16th century), unspoiled nature and beautiful rural areas.
-Also, it is one of tourists’ most favorite Estonia’s winter places since during winter an island has the longest ice road in the Europe.
+Also, it is one of tourists’ most favorite Estonia’s winter places since during winter an island has the longest ice road in Europe.
 Hiiumaa Island is loved by surfers, sailors, nature lovers, holidaymakers, and hikers.
-It’s perfect place to relax your mind and body any time of the year while traveling around Estonia.
+It’s a perfect place to relax your mind and body any time of the year while traveling around Estonia.

 Matsalu National Park